delucis/jam-box/README.md

 ## Performance Set-up

-A performance of _dead wasps in the jam-jar (ii)_ requires the following technical set-up:
+A performance of _dead wasps in the jam-jar (iii)_ requires the following technical set-up:

 - a computer running the `jam-box` Max package
 - a stereo pair of loudspeakers within the orchestra for sound output